octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.50 - 2023-11-22 =
+* Better detection of name/number and street in Zoopla exports
+* Increase chances of a mandatory town existing in Zoopla exports by looking at more location fields
+* Corrected status not being sent in Zoopla exports
+* Pass 'sslverify' as false in some calls to wp_remote_get() to prevent warnings about SSL certificates

 = 2.0.49 - 2023-11-21 =
 * Added ability to choose property selection on a per export basis should you want some exports to include all properties, and others to receive individual properties (requires pro subscription)